 3) Communal areas should be kept free of flammable items.
 The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed.

-4) An automatic smoke ventilation is not commissioned, and staircase windows are non-openable.
+4) An automatic smoke ventilation system is not commissioned; however, staircase windows are openable and could be used to ventilate the communal area in an emergency.